Saltatory conduction: Energy efficiency

 In addition to increasing the speed of the nerve impulse, the myelin sheath helps in reducing energy expenditure over the axon membrane as a whole, because the amount of sodium and potassium ions that need to be pumped to bring the concentrations back to the resting state following each action potential is decreased.

 Distribution

 Saltatory conduction occurs widely in the myelinated nerve fibers of vertebrates, but was later discovered in a pair of medial myelinated giant fibers of Fenneropenaeus chinensis and Marsupenaeus japonicus shrimp, as well as in a median giant fiber of an earthworm.
 Saltatory conduction has also been found in the small- and medium-sized myelinated fibers of Penaeus shrimp.

+History of research

+In 1925 Ralph S. Lillie proposed the mechanism of saltatory conduction after experimenting with an iron wire model of the nerve, after covering the wire with isolated sections akin to myelinated internodes he observed a faster and "saltatory" conduction.

+In 1939, Ichiji Tasaki confirmed saltatory conduction through experiments on isolated single-nerve fibers of the Japanese Toad.
+Tasaki was experimenting with anaesthetics and noticed a lack of conduction when three or more nodes were anesthetized, leading to his hypothesis.
+During World War II, Tasaki was not able to publish in American journals and had to send manuscripts to Germany via the Siberian railroad.
+He only heard of their publication after the war ended.

+Lillie's hypothesis was also confirmed by Andrew Huxley and Robert Stämpfli in peripheral myelinated nerve fibers in 1949 through experiments with isolated frog nerves.
+Bernhard Frankenhaeuser proved that this was true in undissected frog nerves as well, ending scholarly debate.